aisingapore/PeekingDuck/docs/source/training_pipeline/02_configuring_training_parameters/index.rst

 .. _documentation_convention:

-| In the following sections, we will be talking about the training pipeline and also showing you how you can configure this tranining pipeline to run on your own dataset.

-| As such, this will be multiple instances talking about the config files that you will interact with to change the pipeline settings.
+| There will be multiple instances talking about the configuration files that you will be interacting with to change the pipeline settings.

-| These config files will be displayed in a table format, illustrated in the following table.
+| These configuration files will be displayed in a table format, illustrated in the following table.
 | The text color scheme shown is used to illustrate which of the values can be changed, and the ones that should not:

 .. raw:: html